 The little creature was a snailagon.
 A fairly common creature, as these things go.
+Mostly snailish, but with a set of fancy little wings and some other dragonish touches, but we all know what a snailagon is.
 His name was Nurdd.
 A fairly common name, as these things go.

-He had no plans for this adventure, but was sure it would all work out any way.
-He thought to pack a bag full of essential items, and then realized he had no bag and nothing essential to put in it anyhow.
+He had no plans for this adventure, but was sure it would all work out anyway.
+He thought to pack a bag full of essential items, and then realized he had no bag and nothing really essential to put in it.
 So instead, he thought it best to just begin his adventure as he was.
 He looked left, right, and back before picking a direction (mostly forward with a little bit of a leftways curve), and began slooping along the forest floor.

 Nurdd had been on a few adventures before, and they usually turned out to be good times.
 Once he climbed a very large tree and found a stash of acorns.
 Another time he floated on a strip of bark down the stream.
 Once last Spring he had uncovered a magic underworld of moles trying to summon a very large badger and had to battle them with the Crystal Mace of Reckoning.
 There was also the time he crossed a big field of flowers and found a neat looking rock.

 As he traveled, he thought of what sort of adventure he’d like to have this time.
 Climbing was always fun, so he hoped for some of that.
 He didn’t like to swim, so he planned to avoid the stream this time.
 Some monsters would be neat, maybe an explosion.
 Definitely a sword thrown in the mix.
 On further thought, a sword AND an axe would be a spicy combination.
 Secretly, he hoped this adventure would somehow involve eating a large cookie, although he couldn’t imagine how.

 Nurdd was so lost in thought that he did not notice the eagle plunging down from the sky above him.